This company is not yet accredited. To learn more, see reviews below or submit your own.

-- Services: Private education loans for undergraduates, graduate students and children in private K-12 schools.
+Services: Private education loans for undergraduates, graduate students and children in private K-12 schools.
 Banking products include money market accounts, high yield savings accounts and CDs.
 The Upromise by Sallie Mae earns members cash back on everyday purchases.

-- Smart Option Student Loan: This unique program offers an undergraduate school student loan solution with competitive interest rates, a choice of repayment options and rewards for on-time loan payments while in school.
+Smart Option Student Loan: This unique program offers an undergraduate school student loan solution with competitive interest rates, a choice of repayment options and rewards for on-time loan payments while in school.
 There are 3 repayment options and variable or fixed interest rate loans.

-- Three repayment options: Sallie Mae offers 3 different repayment options: a Deferred Repayment Option where the student makes no payments during school or pays as much as he or she prefers, a Fixed Repayment Option or an Interest Repayment Option where students make interest payments while in school so it doesn't accrue over time.
+Three repayment options: Sallie Mae offers 3 different repayment options: a Deferred Repayment Option where the student makes no payments during school or pays as much as he or she prefers, a Fixed Repayment Option or an Interest Repayment Option where students make interest payments while in school so it doesn't accrue over time.

-- Payment rewards: The interest repayment option rewards the borrower for paying interest while in school.
+Payment rewards: The interest repayment option rewards the borrower for paying interest while in school.
 This benefit may save over 20 percent on total loan costs when compared with the deferred repayment option.
 On-time payments earn a 2 percent benefit paid into the student’s Upromise account.

-- Loan education and information: The Sallie Mae portal has useful budgeting, money management and loan resources to help student and their families with their finances.
+Loan education and information: The Sallie Mae portal has useful budgeting, money management and loan resources to help student and their families with their finances.

-- Best for Students who don't qualify for scholarships, families of students needing help with private school K through 12 tuition payments, undergraduates and graduate students.
+Best for: Students who don't qualify for scholarships, families of students needing help with private school K through 12 tuition payments, undergraduates and graduate students.

-Sallie Mae Company Profile
+Sallie Mae Company Information

 - Company Name: